-Information about ethnic diversity across the Public Service, Māori representation and how many public servants are born overseas.
+Ethnic diversity across the Public Service, Māori representation and senior manager composition.

 Ethnic diversity across all staff